ReVanced/revanced-patches-template/docs/2_skeleton.md

    }
    ```

-   If the patch extends off `ResourcePatch`, it is able to **patch resources** such as `XML`, `PNG` or similar files.
+   If the patch extends off `ResourcePatch`, it can **patch resources** such as `XML`, `PNG` or similar files.
-   On the other hand, if the patch extends off `BytecodePatch`, it is able to **patch the bytecode** of an app.
+   On the other hand, if the patch extends off `BytecodePatch`, it can **patch the bytecode** of an app.
-   If a patch needs access to the resources and the bytecode at the same time.
+   If a patch needs access to the resources and the bytecode simultaneously.
    Either can use the other as a dependency.
    **Patches involving circular dependencies can not be added to a `Patcher` instance.**